Char-Hunt/Learning-Info-Sec/README.md

   - LAB ACTIVITY: Improve authentication, authorization, and accounting for a small business
   - Access controls and authentication systems, The mechanisms of authorization
   - Why do we audit user activity
-- 🔭Digital and physical assets
 - 🔭Risk and asset security - How organizations determine what assets to protect.
   - Managing risk and classifying assets based on challenges of securing physical and digital assets.
   - Best Practices to manage cybersecurity risk
   - LAB ACTIVITY: Score risks based on likelihood and severity
-- 🔭Safeguard information
-- 🔭Elements of a security plan
-  - The NIST Cybersecurity Framework
-  -  Security guidelines in action, Security Controls
 - 🔭Encryption methods
   - Principle of least privilege
   - The data lifecycle
   - Information privacy: Regulations and compliance
   - LAB ACTIVITY: Determine appropriate data handling practices
-- 🔭Fundamentals of cryptography
-  - Public key infrastructure
-  - Symmetric and asymmetric encryption
-  - LAB ACTIVITY: Decrypt an encrypted message
-  - Non-repudiation and hashing
-  - The evolution of hash functions
-  - LAB ACTIVITY: Create hash values
 ##